MitchellUsayiwevu/Udacity_Data_Structures/README.md

-This folder contains exercises on Data Structures from the Udacity C++ Data Structures Course \
+This repo contains exercises on Data Structures from the Udacity C++ Data Structures Course \
 Topics included are:
 - Arrays,
 - std::vectors,